MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/sessionstatechangetrigger-userid.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Benutzer für die Terminal Server Sitzung.
+Der Benutzer für die Terminalserversitzung.

 ## <a name="requirements"></a>Anforderungen